 Seared Duck Breast with Pinot Noir SauceFeatured by Calera Wine Company in the Diamond Wine Club.

 An amazing duck recipe that is simple and quick enough for a week-night dinner.
 Comes out flavorful and juicy, especially drizzled with Pinot Noir sauce!
-Pair this with a Pinot Noir.Yield: 6
+Pair this with an wines from our Pinot Noir Wine of the Month Club selections.Yield: 6

 Prep Time: 15 Minutes